Getting your Trinity Audio player ready...

 But I just stood there.

 A part of me was numb, listening to the damage unfold.
-But the other part was scared because Hellie disobeyed my ground rules, which I thought was impossible.
+Another part was frantic.
+Hellie had changed into a dog on my live video chat.

-Worst of all, Weird Nikki saw Hellie change into a hellhound live on our video chat.
 How the hell was I going to explain that?

-Unable to do anything, I smirked and thought maybe I should be grateful.
-If Hellie had transformed into the beast-dog she was last night, nothing in my home would be salvageable.
+If Hellie had transformed into the beast-dog she was last night, my home would be unsalvageable.

 I threw off the sullen state and started to think logically.